 ChemRisk, LLC was selected to perform the IPR.
 ChemRisk is a scientific consulting firm providing state-of-the-art toxicology, industrial hygiene, radiological health, epidemiology and human-health risk assessment services to a wide variety of organizations that confront public health, occupational health, and environmental challenges.
 ChemRisk scientists have been leaders in the independent investigation of historical operations at U.S. nuclear weapons plants.
-These investigations included the Rocky Flats Toxicological Review and Dose Reconstruction prepared for the Colorado Department of Public Health and Environment and the Oak Ridge Dose Reconstruction prepared for the Tennessee Department of Health.
+These investigations have included the Rocky Flats Toxicological Review and Dose Reconstruction prepared for the Colorado Department of Public Health and Environment and the Oak Ridge Dose Reconstruction prepared for the Tennessee Department of Health.
 Since 1999, ChemRisk has been conducting the Los Alamos Historical Document Retrieval and Assessment (LAHDRA) project for the U.S. Centers for Disease Control and Prevention.
-On that project, the study team reviewed millions of historical documents at LANL in search of information that is relevant to estimating off-site releases of chemicals and radionuclides and assessing the potential for public health effects from those releases.
+For that project, the study team reviewed millions of historical documents at LANL for information relevant to estimating off-site chemical and radionuclide releases and assessing the potential for public health effects from those releases.